kubernetes-retired/external-storage/gluster/file/README.md

 Gluster File Provisioner is an external provisioner which dynamically provisions gluster file volumes  on demand.
 The persistentVolumeClaim which has been requested with this external provisioner's identity (for e.g.# `gluster.org/glusterfile`)  will be served by this provisioner.

+This project is related to and relies on the following projects:

 * [glusterfs](https://github.com/gluster/glusterfs)
 * [heketi](https://github.com/heketi/heketi)
 * [gluster-kubernetes](https://github.com/gluster/gluster-kubernetes)